ChimieParistech-SEISAD/SEISAD_website/content/publication/_index.md

 sections:
   # ────────────────────────────────────────────────────────────────────────────
-  # 1. Styling (Ensures consistency with the rest of your site)
+  # 1. Styling (Improved for scannability and layout)
   # ────────────────────────────────────────────────────────────────────────────
   - block: markdown
     content: